The other day Carl made a useful comment:

 cd command means

-change-directory, and it is the same as clicking on a folder on your regular desktop.
+change-directory, which is the same as clicking on a folder on your regular desktop.

 cd Desktop // move into the desktop "folder"